giantswarm/rfc/devportal-component-relationships/README.md

 The Backstage catalog supports additional kinds, like API, Template, Resource, System, and Domain, which we don't use yet.

+The System entity kind is of special importance here, as each component entity can point to one system, forming an implicit "belongs to" relationship.
+This can help form clusters/groups in the software landscape.

 Entities can have various types of relations to other entities.
 In the user interface, this is display in various ways, including a graph visulization.
 There is usually also a way to use a relation for navigating back and forth between entities.

 We currently present three types of releationships already: